-Burning Information for Counties
+County Burning Information

 For more information on obtaining a burn permit, reporting a burn, or questions regarding burning, please contact your local Law Enforcement Center, Emergency Management Office or Fire Chief / Fire District.
+The following information is provided as a service for prescribed burners, but updated information should be obtained from your local county offices.
+Please read resolutions and regulations in addition to the information provided in the text below, which may be incomplete or summarized.

 Permission to burn is obtained the day of the burn.
 Call the sheriff's office at 620.273.6313 extension 1 to request permission.
 Be prepared to provide name, location of the burn, and approximate acreage to be burned.
 Permission to burn will be determined by weather and smoke modeling forecasts and may change during the day.
 Upon completion of the burn, the sheriff's office should again be notified.